yzdxs/learn-anything/readme.md

 4. Found a mistake?
 Perhaps you think the way I have structured the nodes is wrong or it is better to move a node somewhere else?
 [Say it here](https://github.com/nikitavoloboev/knowledge-map/issues/14).
 I wish for this mind map to represent knowledge visually in the most accurate and sensible way and I can't do it alone.

 5. Do you think the [study plan](https://github.com/nikitavoloboev/knowledge-map/tree/master/study-plan#study-plan-for-learning-anything) can be improved?
-If so, please [say it here](https://github.com/nikitavoloboev/knowledge-map/issues/16). 💙
+If yes, please [say it here](https://github.com/nikitavoloboev/knowledge-map/issues/16). 💙

 ## Fast searching 🔎